 The U.S. Supreme Court was inclined to agree with these segregation policies and set the stage for Jim Crow Laws with several of its decisions.
 In 1883, the Supreme Court declared the Civil Rights Act of 1875 unconstitutional and ruled that the 14th Amendment did not prohibit individuals and private organizations from discriminating based on race.
 In 1896, the U.S. Supreme Court upheld a lower court’s decision of “separate but equal” accommodations in the Plessy v.
 Ferguson case, ruling that racial segregation was constitutional.
 This paved the way for more racial segregation.

 In 1913, the U.S. military was already segregated, and President Woodrow Wilson, a Southern Democrat, initiated the segregation of federal workplaces.
 By 1914, every Southern State had passed laws that created two separate societies — one black, one white, and by World War I, many places of employment were segregated.

 By 1915, the strength of Jim Crow Laws was slowly eroding.
-In 1915 the Supreme Court in Guinn v.
-United States ruled that an Oklahoma law that denied the right to vote to some citizens was unconstitutional.
+In 1915, the Supreme Court in Guinn v.
+United States ruled that an Oklahoma law denying some citizens the right to vote was unconstitutional.
 In 1917, in Buchanan V. Warley, the Court upheld that a Louisville, Kentucky law could not require residential segregation.